PBFuzz: Agentic Directed Fuzzing for PoV Generation: Discussion and Future Work

 \subsection{Comparison Among Baseline Fuzzers}

-A notable observation from~\autoref{fig:fuzzer-comparison} is that state-of-the-art (SOTA) coverage-guided fuzzers (AFL++ w/ and w/o CmpLog) significantly outperform directed greybox fuzzers in both speed and overall vulnerability coverage.
-This contradicts decades of directed fuzzing research, which held that \emph{distance-based guidance toward targets accelerates discovery}.
-We believe the primary reason for this discrepancy is that we evaluated newer versions of AFL++ and AFLGo, whereas prior directed fuzzers were built on older versions of AFL/AFL++.
-Note that our results are consistent with recent studies \cite{bao2025alarms,she2024fox,huang2023titan,geretto2025libaflgo}, which also report that modern coverage-guided fuzzers outperform distance-based directed fuzzers on the Magma benchmarks.
+A notable observation from~\autoref{fig:fuzzer-comparison} is that SOTA coverage-guided fuzzers (AFL++ w/ and w/o CmpLog) significantly outperform directed greybox fuzzers (DGFs), and LLM-assisted fuzzers, in both speed and vulnerability coverage.
+While surprising, our results are consistent with recent studies \cite{bao2025alarms,she2024fox,huang2023titan,geretto2025libaflgo}, which also report that modern coverage-guided fuzzers outperform DGFs.
+These results seem to invalidate the underlying assumption that drives a decade of directed fuzzing research: \emph{distance-based guidance toward targets accelerates bug discovery}.

-These results---SOTA AFL++-CmpLog and libAFL outperformed both (1) directed fuzzers based on older AFL/AFL++ and (2) directed fuzzers migrated to the latest baselines~\cite{geretto2025libaflgo}---suggest that general improvements in coverage-guided fuzzing are likely to have a greater impact on PoV generation than distance-based direction.
-We also observed that AFL++, with or without CmpLog, outperformed LLM-assisted fuzzers.

-While \sys's outstanding performance points to a more promising direction for PoV generation than directed fuzzing, explaining the reasons for this phenomenon is an interesting open research question.